Target species

 Acepromazine may cause hypothermia due to depression of the thermoregulatory centre and peripheral vasodilation.

 Acepromazine is an adrenoceptor blocking drug and this causes hypotension and lowered haematocrit.
-The product should therefore be administered with great caution, and at low dose rates only to debilitated horses and animals in states of hypovolaemia, anaemia and shock, or with cardiovascular disease.
+The veterinary medicinal product should therefore be administered with great caution, and at low dose rates only to debilitated horses and animals in states of hypovolaemia, anaemia and shock, or with cardiovascular disease.
 Rehydration should precede acepromazine administration.

 Duration of action may be prolonged and this should be remembered when riding, as acepromazine may affect performance and appear in drug tests for some time.